TheNewBob/IMS2-Distribution/README.md

 to put vessels together than Scenario Editor.
 It must be noted however that IMS2 does not yet have the same level of support by stack editor as the original IMS had.
 Additionally, StackEditor seems to have a few minor hickups in Orbiter 2016, like vessels spawning at the center of the sun, but it's still more convenient than Scenario Editor.
+After installing, you'll have to open StackEditor/StackEditor.cfg and change the line:
+`tbxset = default`
+to
+`tbxset = IMS2`

 ## Source code